flee-group/watershed/README.md

 # watershed: An R-package for delineating watersheds using a digital elevation model

 This is a simplified set of tools for deriving a river network from digital elevation data.
-The package relies on GRASS GIS (v.
-7.4 or 7.6) to do the heavy lifting, thus an installation of `GRASS GIS` and the `rgrass7` package is required for `watershed` to function.
+The package relies on GRASS GIS (v7.8, 7.6, or 7.4) to do the heavy lifting, thus an installation of `GRASS GIS` and the `rgrass7` package is required for `watershed` to function.
 Note that this is meant to be a simplified workflow for watershed delineation using only R code; for more options users can use rgrass7 to access GRASS GIS functions directly.

 ## Installation

 Before installing this package, you should install [GRASS GIS](https://grass.osgeo.org).
-The latest tested version is 7.6; version 7.4 also works, earlier or later versions are unknown (but please send us feedback if you try this!).
+The latest tested version is 7.8; versions 7.6 and 7.4 also work, earlier or later versions are unknown (but please send us feedback if you try this!).

 **Windows**: The preferred distribution is the OSGeo4W distribution; `watershed` should be able to auto-detect your grass installation if you install this version.